Viber: Ukraine

 As of September 2021, Viber is Ukraine's most popular messaging app, with a market share of 97.7%.
 20% of the company's total messages sent came from Ukraine, where users sent 97.5 billion messages in 2021.

 In February 2022, Rakuten Group removed advertising from its Viber messaging service in Ukraine and Russia in response to the Russian invasion of Ukraine.
 At the same time, Hiroshi Mikitani, the founder of Rakuten, donated $8.7 million to support Ukraine.

 Bulgaria

 Viber's market share in Bulgaria is steadily increasing.
 Reaching a record 90% in 2021.
 The number of calls made and messages sent via Viber in Bulgaria rose by 11% in 2021, reaching approximately 530 million calls and an average of 400 messages per second, according to data presented by the company.

 Greece

 As of the end of 2021, over 90% of people in Greece have Viber on their phones, making it the top messaging app in the country.
 In 2022, the Municipality of Athens has launched an official Viber community to keep its citizens updated on city events, digital services, ongoing projects, proposals, activities for all ages, and stray animal information.

 Serbia

-Viber is the top messenger in Serbia.
-As of November 2021, over 90% of Serbs have Viber on their phone.
+Viber is the most popular messenger in Serbia.
+As of November 2021, over 90% of Serbian citizens have Viber on their phone.